Our guide to Oslo S station explains what to look out for when arriving and departing by train, and how to access the city centre and airport.

 If your train has come from Bergen or Stavanger, it will be at the rear.

-Heading directly to this south side exits from those escalators* is a good option, if:
+Heading directly to this south side exit from is a good option, if:

 (1) you will be walking to a final destination that’s to the south of the station, or,